framiere/a-kafka-story/step4/README.md

       - kafka-3
 ```

+Note: we specified the `unless-stopped` [restart policy](https://docs.docker.com/compose/compose-file/#restart) as telegraf will fail to start if the cluster is not already ready.

 Note: In order for telegraf to gather docker metrics, we provide it the docker socket as a volume mapping.

 The `telegraf.conf` is the following